dulnan/vuetamin/README.md

    * value is passed to all methods in the queue.
    * The state function receives the store data as an argument.
 Though it's
    * possible to mutate values in data, it's a bad idea.
    *
    * You can do additional calculations here based on the data.
 Keep in mind
    * that this function will be called for every loop, so it's a good idea to
-   * move expensive calculations to data and calculate them once inside a
+   * do expensive calculations in a mutation and store the result in data.
-   * mutation.
+   *
    * The function can return anything from a single value, to an object or
    * an array.
 Technically even a function..?
    */